 There are three main types of pharmaceutical companies.
 Large companies, sometimes known as innovative pharmaceutical companies, produce chemically-derived drugs and have many approved drugs on the market.
 They run huge research, development, and manufacturing efforts, sometimes with subsidiaries around the globe.
 Some innovative companies also produce biopharmaceuticals.
 Next are newer firms that often don’t have any approved drugs on the market, but that are involved in developing new drugs.
 Generic drug manufacturers, the last type, produce drugs developed by other manufacturers after the drug’s patent expires.
 Some generic companies also do original research and development to produce new drugs.

-“The lines between innovator and generic companies or between pharmaceutical and biotechnology companies have become increasingly blurred, and most major multinationals now incorporate both biologics and generics subsidiaries in their portfolios,” according to 2016 Top Markets Report: Pharmaceuticals, from the International trade Administration.
+“The lines between innovator and generic companies or between pharmaceutical and biotechnology companies have become increasingly blurred, and most major multinationals now incorporate both biologics and generics subsidiaries in their portfolios,” according to the International Trade Administration.
 “As the prevalence of biosimilars grows, the high manufacturing and regulatory costs involved in developing these drugs further clouds traditional distinctions between innovative and generic business models and investment cycles.”

 Pharmaceutical companies are scattered throughout the United States, but the greatest concentrations exist in the Middle-Atlantic states (New York, New Jersey, and Pennsylvania) and on the West Coast in California.
 A significant number of companies are also located in Massachusetts, Illinois, and North Carolina.
 California and Massachusetts have the largest number of biotechnology companies.
 North Carolina, Maryland, New Jersey, Pennsylvania, Georgia, New York, Texas, and Florida also have a large number of biotechnology companies, and according to the California Life Sciences Association, roughly a quarter of U.S. biotech jobs are in California.